davidechicco/geneExpressionFromGEO/README.md

 ## Article
 Additional information about this project is available in the following peer-reviewed published article:

-> Davide Chicco. "geneExpressionFromGEO: an R package to facilitate data reading from Gene Expression Omnibus (GEO)".
-In: Agapito G. (eds) Microarray Data Analysis: Methods and Protocols.
-Methods in Molecular Biology, Springer.
-Humana, New York City, New York, USA.
+> Davide Chicco, "geneExpressionFromGEO: an R package to facilitate data reading from Gene Expression Omnibus (GEO)".
+Microarray Data Analysis: Methods and Protocols, Methods in Molecular Biology, Springer Protocols, New York City, New York, USA.
 In press.

 ## Contacts ##